terrycojones/super-rugby-2015/README.md

 If you take a look at
 [the 2015 Super Rugby table](http://www.smh.com.au/rugby-union/super-rugby/ladder),
 it's immediately clear that NZ teams are doing extremely well.
-But the overall competition table doesn't tell us how teams from one country are doing against the teams from the other two countries.
+But the overall competition table doesn't show us how teams from one country are doing against the teams from the other two countries.

 I was interested to see what things looked like when we only consider